While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

 Batman v Superman: Dawn of Justice

-Rotten Tomatoes Critics Score: 27% Audience Score: 63%
+Rotten Tomatoes Critics Score: 27 percent Audience Score: 63 percent

 Budget: $250,000,000 (estimated)